loklak/wp-rotatingtweets/readme.txt

 = Set-up =
 Options include:

-1. Going to the Widgets menu on the admin page and adding the Rotating Tweets widget
+1. Going to the Widgets menu on the admin page and adding the Rotating Tweets widget.
+Options include the name of the Twitter account to show, whether to show retweets and the speed of rotation.
 1. Using the basic Rotating Tweets shortcode, for example `[rotatingtweets screen_name='mpntod']`
 1. Using a more complicated Rotating Tweets shortcode, for example `[rotatingtweets screen_name='mpntod' include_rts='1' tweet_count='7' timeout='3000']`